 Students explore how the surface of the Earth is always changing and then design solutions for a fictional community threatened by a landslide.

-Grids and Game
+Grids and Games

 Students learn about the sequence and structure required in computer programs and work in teams to build tablet games.